 The proposed action is expected to have no impact on Indian trust resources and Indian sacred sites.
 There are no Indian Trust resources located in the project area, and the lands comprising the national park are not held in trust by the Secretary of the Interior for the benefit of Indians due to their status as Indians.
-The agency has not been informed of the existence of any Indian sacred sites in the project area.
-Consultation with traditionally associated Tribes to determine the presence of such sites is ongoing.
-If new information about Indian sacred sites, Tribal concerns, or other subsequent issues are identified as a result of this consultation, the NPS may reconsider this determination.
+Consultation with traditionally associated Tribes provided no further information on the existence of any Indian sacred sites in the project area.